Introduction to Plugin Mechanisms and Their Comparison

 Rollup Plugin Mechanism Summary

-'s plugin mechanism is the various hook functions during the build phase and output generation phase.
-Internally, it implements asynchronous hook
+Compared to Webpack, Rollup's plugin system is unique and does not distinguish between plugin and loader.
+The core of Rollup's plugin mechanism is the various hook functions during the build phase and output generation phase.
+Internally, it implements asynchronous hook scheduling based on Promise.

 Disadvantages: